coderdba-coding-org/reactjs/tutorial01/README.txt

 # Theory - root element and getelementbyid(root)
+NOTE: Not sure if it can be called by any name - does not have to be 'root' https://www.w3schools.com/REACT/react_render.asp --> this says it can be named something else, but it did not work

 https://datacadamia.com/web/javascript/react/root
 The root element of the React DOM tree is the one that is passed to the rendering function ReactDOM.render
 - STUFF INSIDE IT WILL BE MANAGED BY REACT DOM